ArtMoon03/odin-recipes/README.md

-I hope to create a functional website in this project.# odin-recipes
+This is a project I have made to create a webpage for displaying information on recipes.